-Alpine is back, and the A110 Première Edition will beginning appearing in March
+Alpine is back, with the A110 Première Edition

 Alpine is back with a car named for one of its most famed models: the A110.